 |Supplementary power connectors||2 x 6-pin|

 Parameters of memory installed on Radeon R9 380X: its type, size, bus, clock and resulting bandwidth.
-Note that GPUs integrated into processors don't have dedicated memory and use a shared part of system RAM.
+Note that GPUs integrated into processors have no dedicated memory and use a shared part of system RAM instead.

 |High bandwidth memory (HBM)||-|

 |Maximum RAM amount||4 GB||of 128 (Radeon Instinct MI250X)|

 |Memory bus width||256 Bit||of 19000 (GeForce RTX 3080 12 GB)|